project-SIMPLE/simple.toolchain/Unity Template VR/README.md

 ## Installation

 > [!WARNING]
 > The project is being developped using **Unity Editor 6000.3.0f1**.
 It should work with newer versions also, as it doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.
+It is recommended to install the “Visual Studio Code” and “Android Build Support” modules with Unity.

 ### Prerequisites